open/close all folders

 - Vampires in Night Watch are unaffected by sunlight.
 Same applies to garlic, religious symbols, and silver, but don't you dare offer them a shot of vodka, which has the same effect as holy water to vampires of lore.
 Yes, Russian vampires can't hold their liquor.

-- Downplayed in the Lee Nez novels.
-Thanks to the work of a Navajo medicine man Lee isn't technically a full vampire.
-He can handle the light with ease if he wears sunblock and sunglasses but it's not a death sentence if those are compromised.
-Averted with every other vampire; in fact the second and third books use the fact that vampires and vampire tissue combust when exposed to UV light as a plot point.
+- In the Lee Nez novels, Lee isn't technically a full vampire, thanks to the work of a Navajo medicine man.
+He can handle the light with ease if he wears sunblock and sunglasses, and it's not a death sentence if those are compromised.
+He's an isolated case, however; the second and third books use the fact that vampires and vampire tissue combust when exposed to UV light as a plot point.

 - Downplayed in The Saga of Darren Shan.
 Vampires can survive in the daylight for a few hours, but sunburn / sunstroke sets in quickly and prolonged exposure is fatal.
 Half-blood vampires are completely safe as a trade-off for not yet having their full strength and speed.